Metaverse Journal Partners with Enterprise 2.0 Thinkfest

 • a highly amusing (well, for me anyway) and instructive example of a health-related metaverse development

-This interview is also posted on my new Social Media Show site and is the second in a series relating to the Enterprise 2.0 Executive Forum to be held in Sydney on February 19, 2008.
+This interview is also posted on my new Social Media Show site (Update Dec 2012: that site has now been closed) and is the second in a series relating to the Enterprise 2.0 Executive Forum to be held in Sydney on February 19, 2008.

 Copyright © Des Walsh 2008.
 Author Des Walsh provides social media consulting and coaching services to large and small enterprises.
 If you found this post useful, you might like to subscribe to receive further posts in your RSS feed reader.